ballarat-hackerspace/association/rules-of-the-association.md

 **(1)** If the Committee is satisfied that there are sufficient grounds for taking disciplinary action against a member, the Committee must appoint a disciplinary subcommittee to hear the matter and determine what action, if any, to take against the member.

-**(2)** The members of the disciplinary subcommittee—
+**(2)** The members of the disciplinary subcommittee-

   - (a) may be Committee members, members of the Association or anyone else; but
   - (b) must not be biased against, or in favour of, the member concerned.

 ### 21 Notice to member

-**(1)** Before disciplinary action is taken against a member, the Secretary must give written notice to the member—
+**(1)** Before disciplinary action is taken against a member, the Secretary must give written notice to the member-

   - (a) stating that the Association proposes to take disciplinary action against the member; and
   - (b) stating the grounds for the proposed disciplinary action; and
   - (c) specifying the date, place and time of the meeting at which the disciplinary subcommittee intends to consider the disciplinary action (the disciplinary meeting); and
-  - (d) advising the member that he or she may do one or both of the following—
+  - (d) advising the member that he or she may do one or both of the following-
     - (i) attend the disciplinary meeting and address the disciplinary subcommittee at that meeting;
     - (ii) give a written statement to the disciplinary subcommittee at any time before the disciplinary meeting; and
   - (e) setting out the member's appeal rights under rule 23.